rkapl/qine/README.md

-# Qine Is Not Emulator
+# Qine Is Not Emulator for QNX4

-In particular, it is not an emulator for QNX4.
 It allows you to run QNX4 binaries on your Linux machine (like Wine).
 At least some of them.

 ## Demo